brian-peter-dickson/draft-dickson-dnsop-glueless/draft-dickson-dnsop-glueless-00.md

 MITM and poisoning attacks should only be effective/possible against unsigned domains.

-However, until all domains are signed, this guidance can limit the attack surface of unsigned domains.
+However, until all domains are signed, this guidance is relevant, in that it can limit the attack surface of unsigned domains.

+This guidance should be combined with [@I-D.draft-dickson-dnsop-ds-hack].

 {mainmatter}
 {{README.md}}